emugel/unit/README.md

             new libabc.test.TestA().test_alphabet,
             new libabc.test.TestB().test_berlin,
             new libabc.test.TestA().test_equinodermata,
-            new entirely.different.package.test.TestZ().test_server_has_qualified_name
+            new different.one.test.TestZ().test_server_has_qualified_name
         );
     }
 }
 ```

-This way there is no need to recopy the tests (and even though it's a macro,
+This way there is no need to recopy the tests code (and even though it's a macro,
 the macro don't duplicate the code either), and existence of the classes and
 referenced tests is done at compile-time.